 In May 2020, The DC Health staff planned and facilitated an online engagement session with about eight community providers who serve people with substance use disorder.
 Facilitators asked providers for their perceptions of what was happening in the lives of people who misuse drugs, including identifying their top concerns, service gaps, and what they see as the strengths of the community.

-Provider training and capacity building – Ongoing training and education are necessary for providers at all levels, including clinical, paraprofessional (such as case managers, peer leaders, peer recovery coaches, and recovery specialists), and nonclinical staff (such as front desk staff, managers, and referral coordinators) to promote high-quality patient engagement.
+Provider training and capacity building – Ongoing training and education are necessary for providers at all levels to promote high-quality patient engagement.
+These levels include, including clinical, paraprofessional (such as case managers, peer leaders, peer recovery coaches, and recovery specialists), and nonclinical staff (such as front desk staff, managers, and referral coordinators) to promote high-quality patient engagement.

 Care transitions – People are often discharged into the community or to other service providers with limited support, which hinders recovery.
-Some populations (such as individuals experiencing homelessness or with unstable housing, survivors of abuse, individuals who were formerly incarcerated or returning citizens, older adults, and people with children) require specialized attention and care.
+Specialized attention and care is required for some populations, (such as individuals experiencing homelessness or with unstable housing, survivors of abuse, individuals who were formerly incarcerated or returning citizens, older adults, and people with children)require specialized attention and care.

 Gaps in the substance use disorder care continuum: